DaveCaulfield/everything-but-the-gluten/README.md

 ![recipe details](README/assets/features/recipe-detail-a.png)
 - The Recipe Details page gives the full details of a recipe.
 - The top of the page dislays the recipe title and author.
-- If the user is the author of the recipe they are given the option of anEdit button anda Delet button.
+- If the user is the author of the recipe they are given the option of an Edit button and a Delete button.
 This is only displayed if the user is the author of the recipe.
 - The option to Add to Favourites is also displayed allowing the user to save a recipe as a favourite by clicking on the heart outline icon.

 ![recipe details](README/assets/features/saved-to-favourites.png)